learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 Actually, **we are not saving Ruby objects in our database.** We are going to take the individual attributes of a given instance, in this case a song's name and album, and save *those attributes that describe an individual song* to the database, as one, single row.

-Let's built an instance method, `#save`, that saves a given instance of our `Song` class into the songs table of our database:
+Let's build an instance method, `#save`, that saves a given instance of our `Song` class into the songs table of our database:

 ```ruby
 class Song